kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 >
 > — [The Anatomy of a Large-Scale Hypertextual Web Search Engine](http://infolab.stanford.edu/pub/papers/google.pdf), Sergey Brin and Lawrence Page, 1998

 Unfortunately, this is exactly how it played out, and over the last 20 years we proceeded to witness the [great detoriation of web and search](https://blog.kagi.com/age-pagerank-over) as a result.
 In many ways, Google made a pivot from "organizing the world's information" to "organizing the world's ads" and we believe that this leads to a sub-optimal experience for the end user.

+This shift towards ad-driven models has fundamentally changed the nature of the web.
+Users no longer pay for services with money, but instead with their time, lost productivity, and even behavioral changes.
+Information is now mined for advertising purposes, compromising the quality of the content and the search experience itself.

+**Google is only "free" if your time has no value.** Every ad, every clickbait result, every distraction costs the user time that could be spent more meaningfully, leaving the web cluttered with information designed to serve advertisers, not users.

 ## The numbers tell a tale